navyzil/smws/README.md

 One-click POJO and MyBatis Mapper Generator
-Presetted Spring, MyBatis and Maven configurations (Just like I said, there is no need to set them up) Presetted CORS configuration(To ease the problem regarding Cross-Platform setup) A REST API client tester (No need to download any third-party RESTClient – Note: Coming Soon!)
-Well documented comments
+Presetted Spring, MyBatis and Maven configurations (Just like I said, there is no need to set them up) Presetted CORS configuration(To ease the problem regarding Cross-Platform setup) A REST API client tester (No need to download any third-party RESTClient) Well documented comments
 An example demo is already included in the engine(Just make sure you run the DBDemo Scripts)